-The power-down cycle must complete such that power supply values are below 0.4 V before a new power-up cycle can be started.
+The power-down cycle must complete such that power supply values are below 0.4V before a new power-up cycle can be started.

-If performing secure boot fuse programming per Section 2.2 "Power Sequencing" on page 54 it is required that $POV{DD}$ = GND before the system is power cycled (PORESET\B assertion) or powered down ( $V{DD\ PL}$ ramp down) per the required timing specified in Table 2-4.
+If performing secure boot fuse programming per Section 2.2 "Power Sequencing" on page 46, it is required that $POV{DD} = GND$ before the system is power cycled (PORESET\B assertion) or powered down ( $V{DD\ PL}$ ramp down) per the required timing specified in Table 2-4 on page 47.